Updated September 9, 2020

-A stem cell transplant (SCT) or bone marrow transplant (BMT) is a procedure used in treatment of various types of lymphoma, leukemia, and some other cancers and disorders of the blood.
+A stem cell transplant (SCT) or bone marrow transplant (BMT) is a procedure oncologists use in the treatment of lymphoma, leukemia, and some other cancers and disorders of the blood.
 These procedures are also referred to as hematopoietic stem cell transplants (HSCT).
 While this procedure has existed for decades, it came into more common use in the early 1990’s.
 The effectiveness of transplant varies according to the diagnosis, age, and health of the recipient.
-The present article aims to give general information about the experience of transplant, and purposely omits statistical information and other specifics.
-If you are considering bone marrow or stem cell transplant as a treatment option, please consult with your doctor for the most accurate, personally applicable, and up-to-date information.
-Other information resources can be found at the National Marrow Donor Program and the Leukemia and Lymphoma Society.
+The present article aims to give general information about the experience of transplant and the emotional challenges during recovery after bone marrow transplant.

-Patients who are preparing for a bone marrow or stem cell transplant first receive what is called “conditioning” regimen, which will prepare the body for the transplant.
+Patients who are preparing for a bone marrow or stem cell transplant first receive what is called “conditioning” regimen. this prepares the body for the transplant.
 This will typically involve chemotherapy, radiation, or both.
 This phase of treatment aims to reduce the number of diseased marrow cells, sometimes down to zero.
 The bone marrow is the center for the body’s immune system.
 Thus, during and after the “conditioning” phase of treatment, immune functioning is weakened, and precautions are taken to avoid infections.
 Most cancer centers and some major hospitals will have a unit devoted exclusively to stem cell and bone marrow transplant; these units are specifically equipped to minimize risk of infection to patients with weakened immune systems.

 Recipients of bone marrow transplant and stem cell transplant can typically expect a recovery period that takes several months.
-The first few weeks of the recovery period is spent in the hospital, at a transplant unit.
-Several weeks after transplant, if the patient is healthy enough, he or she is then discharged from the hospital to continue the recovery process at home or, in some cases, in local residential facilities affiliated with the hospital.
+The patient spends the first few weeks of the recovery in the hospital, at a transplant unit.
+Several weeks after transplant, if the patient is healthy enough, he or she is discharged from the hospital.
+The recovery process continues at home or, in some cases, in local residential facilities affiliated with the hospital.

 My own clinical experience with survivors of stem cell or bone marrow transplant has primarily been with people who are 1-2 years after their transplant.
 After a year of recovery, many people find that they have no, or relatively few, symptoms resulting from their transplant.
 Others find that some physical symptoms continue to bother them.
 The most common physical symptoms are fatigue, trouble sleeping, and sexual difficulties.

 Research has shown that after a year of recovery, about three quarters of survivors of transplant will experience some symptoms of anxiety or depression.
 Of these, one third find that the depression or anxiety has a substantial impact on their lives.
 Some patients describe these difficulties as stemming from the illness itself, as opposed to the transplant.
-Most patients who receive a bone marrow or stem cell transplant do so because they have a serious illness that has the potential to recur (e.g., leukemia, multiple myeloma, or lymphoma).
-For some, this possibility is the primary cause of any distress.
-For others, the shock of their initial diagnosis was a traumatic event that still causes real distress.
-Other survivors say that the experience of transplant itself has been hard to “put behind them.”
-Many describe reminders of the transplant and subsequent recovery as causing significant distress.
-Experiencing such reminders as upsetting is a common phenomenon for survivors of any life-threatening experience, including a diagnosis of cancer and BMT/SCT.

-For example, a survivor who is depressed may be experiencing thoughts like, “My leukemia will definitely come back,” or “everything bad always happens to me.”
+For example, a depressed transplant survivor may experience thoughts like, “My leukemia will definitely come back,” or “everything bad always happens to me.”
 There are many other such possibilities as well.
-The survivor who entered cognitive-behavioral therapy would learn about the impact of these thoughts, and would be encouraged to explore the factual bases for the thoughts.
+The survivor who did CBT would discuss these thoughts at length with his/her therapist.
+He or she would learn about the impact of these thoughts, and would explore the factual bases for the thoughts.
 This type of exploration is always done in collaboration with the therapist.

-Other survivors report that reminders of their illness and their transplant cause them significant anxiety and distress.
-Something as seemingly innocent as a bar of soap might remind the survivor of a soap that was used in the hospital, and thus evoke feelings of anxiety.
+These survivors report that something as seemingly innocent as a bar of soap might remind them of a soap that was used in the hospital, and thus evoke feelings of anxiety.
 Sometimes this anxiety has a physiological component to it, and may involve increased breathing rate, heart rate, and muscle tension, e.g.